 Selecting the Surrogate Mother

-Presently in India the ART Bill to regulate Surrogacy is with the Government waiting to be introduced in parliament and is under consideration and hence We at KIC follow the guidelines issued by Indian Council of Medical Research (I.C.M.R.) and American Society of Reproductive Medicine (A.S.R.M.) in process of recruitment of Surrogate Mother.
+Presently in India the ART Bill to regulate Surrogacy is with the Government waiting to be passed in parliament and is under consideration and hence We at KIC follow the guidelines issued by Indian Council of Medical Research (I.C.M.R.) and American Society of Reproductive Medicine (A.S.R.M.) in process of recruitment of Surrogate Mother.
 I.C.M.R. is the Government organization that is entrusted with the responsibility of framing of Laws for regulating various ART Treatments in INDIA.

 These guidelines state that Facility providing Surrogacy Treatment should not be directly involved in recruitment of a Surrogate Mother.

 Following these guidelines at our clinic, Surrogate Mothers for all our cases are recruited through a N.G.O.
+ART Bank.

 Screening the Surrogate